Below I will share my dating (my husband) journey: Shattered Expectations and ways to make it work!

 Why date each other?

 Marriage is an amazingly beautiful and hard journey to embark on.
 I think back to our most challenging “phases of life” and I can’t even imagine walking through the “torrential storms” alone without him.
 So hand in hand we move forward sometimes at each others throat, sometimes merrily skipping through life but most importantly always trying to enjoy our little blessings.
-I don’t think I would be able to say this if we had not stopped to reconnect and nourished our relationship along the way.
+I don’t think I would be able to say this if we had not stopped to reconnect and nourished our relationship along the way with our dates.

 Reason #1 – To connect.
 I was reading a blog and basically she said she didn’t believe in date nights but when she went on to describe what she did it was dating her husband.
 So if you’re against using the term “dating my spouse” then call it something else but don’t stop making intentional time to connect just because you’re against the term “date nights” or leaving your home to connect.

 One of the most important lessons that I learned early on in my marriage was this,

 “Marriage and parenthood are filled with “phases and stages” so learn to blossom in them.”

 I share this with you because you may find yourself in a challenging phase or stage of life right now but don’t give up.
 I encourage you to grow in the midst of it!
 There is beauty and strength to be found at the end of the struggle.
 You both come out stronger when you become deliberate and fight for your marriage.
 Believe me the challenging times in my life have bonded us in ways we would not have ever imagined.

 Reason #2 – You need each other.
 Not just a roomie version but you need to make intentional time for your friend and soul mate.

 Reason #3 Your children need to know that you make time for each other not just for them.
 Set an example for them of what it looks like to deliberately love your spouse.
 Let them see what it looks like to play and enjoy your spouse.